butroad20/SecureAfrica/README.md

 #### Trying out the USSD APP

-The ussd application can be accessed at [here](https://simulator.africastalking.com:1517) Our ussd code is  `*384*0110#`
+The ussd application can be accessed at [here](https://simulator.africastalking.com:1517)

+Our ussd code is  `*384*0110#`

 ### The Dashboard

-The dashboard allows security agencies to see alerts that have been created.
+The dashboard allows security agencies to see alerts that have been created by using either from the USSD app or from the mobile app.

 #### Testing out the dashboard